 On top of that, a tripod will help you shoot straight vertical lines and comfortably photograph at chest level, eye level, or knee level.

 It also helps you adjust your shutter to a slower setting.

 Shoot in RAW

 Keep in mind that as you’re preparing to take a photo, you only see the scene in the viewfinder.
 Your camera is gathering a lot more information about the photo you’re about to take.

-When shooting your photos, go for the highest focal point setting possible although be careful not to go over 22mm.
-If you go above that, you may wind up with a photo that has weird distortions and perspective issues.
+If you do, you may wind up with a photo that has weird distortions and perspective issues.

 Open up the blinds and curtains

 Whenever possible, allow for natural light to enter the interior of the property.
 Open up the blinds and curtains to let the light in.

 This will help you avoid artificial blue or yellow hues that often come as a result of turning on all the lights on in a particular room.

 Keep the property tidy